greyhat-academy/pkd/PKD.md

   - Organizations SHOULD thus exercise due diligence for said applications and be suspicious if public keys get changed very often - espechally way before their expiry date.
 - In cases where this is not possible and/or not desireable, it is recommended to establish organization and/or application-specific management of said Public Keys.
   - In business applications, where confidentiality as well as auditability of electronic communications is necessary, public and private keys are already subject to archival requirements.
+    - Said requirements and considerations vary widely as per juristiction and thus cannot be part of the scope of this standard.

 #### 5.2.
 Redirects
 While it is not forbidden to let the PKD entry point to a different domain - for example a keyserver operated and maintained by an eMail provider or server hoster - it is discouraged to do so.